CSUSBIndependentStudy/centos/BASE.md

     @    WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!     @
     @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-You probably used ssh to connect to the host before.
+You probably used ssh to connect to this host at the ip address before.
 However, now that you are re-installing the operating system, this host has generated a new set of security credentials for ssh.
-Open the file _~/.ssh/known_hosts_ and delete the line that starts with the name of the host you are trying to connect to.
-In this example, that would be a line starting with web0.ias.csusb.edu.
+Open the file _~/.ssh/known_hosts_ and delete the line that starts with the address of the host you are trying to connect to.

+__ THESE INSTRUCTIONS NEED REVISION FROM THIS POINT __

+## Configure security

+I've had trouble in the past leaving SELinux enabled.
+It's better to learn how to control SELinux, but if you are like me and don't have time, may need to disable it.

 ## Set up synchronization with a time server